Napier, New Zealand

-Napier is the nexus of the largest wool centre in the Southern Hemisphere, and it has the primary export seaport for northeastern New Zealand – which is the largest producer of apples, pears, and stone fruit in New Zealand.
-The Hawke's Bay wine region is now the second largest in New Zealand after Marlborough, and grapes grown around Hastings and Napier are sent through the Port of Napier for export.
-Large amounts of sheep's wool, frozen meat, wood pulp, and timber also pass through Napier annually for export.
-Smaller amounts of these materials are shipped via road and railway to the large metropolitan areas of New Zealand itself, such as Auckland, Wellington and Hamilton.
+Napier is the nexus of the largest wool centre in the Southern Hemisphere, and Napier Port is the primary export seaport for northeastern New Zealand – which is the largest producer of apples, pears, and stone fruit in the country.
+The fruit grown around Hastings and Napier is exported through the port, along with large amounts of sheep wool, frozen meat, wood pulp, and timber.
+Smaller amounts of these products are shipped by road and railway to the large metropolitan areas of New Zealand, such as Auckland, Wellington and Hamilton.
+The Hawke's Bay wine region is the second largest in New Zealand, after Marlborough.

-Napier is a popular tourist city, with a unique concentration of 1930s Art Deco, and to a lesser extent Spanish Mission, architecture, built after much of the city was razed in the 1931 Hawke's Bay earthquake.
+Tourists are drawn by Napier's unique concentration of 1930s Art Deco, and to a lesser extent Spanish Mission, architecture, built after much of the city was razed in the 1931 Hawke's Bay earthquake.
 It also has one of the most photographed tourist attractions in the country, a statue of the figure in local Ngāti Kahungunu mythology, Pania, on Marine Parade (Pania of the Reef).
 Thousands of people flock to Napier every February for the Tremains Art Deco Weekend event, a celebration of its Art Deco heritage and history.
 Other notable tourist events attracting many outsiders to the region annually include F.A.W.C!
 Food and Wine Classic events, and the Mission Estate Concert at Mission Estate Winery in the suburb of Taradale.